wilwfy/LeetCode/README.md

 Array Problems:
 1. Using 2 pointers.
 2. Or using Priority Queue (Heap) if some kinds of ordering is required.
+3. Regarding circular array, possible solution is:
+-- concatenate the array with its copy to get a new array with double length.
+But cost extra space.
+-- Or, use larger index range like 0 < i < 2n with mod operation i%n,  here the n is the length of array.

 List Problems:
 1. Using two pointers (slow pointer and fast pointer) to locate the middle element of the list.